lelegard/arm-cpusysregs/docs/build-with-features.md

 ### Proposed solution with current compilers

-As a lesson from the previously described problel, we must be very careful to never execute any part of a compilation unit which was built with non-generic `-march` option on a CPU which does not implement it.
+As a lesson from the previously described problem, we must be very careful to never execute any part of a compilation unit which was built with non-generic `-march` option on a CPU which does not implement it.